 PTE exam tests Speaking, Writing, Reading, & Listening proficiency in the English language.
 Out of these four skills, Speaking in English is a bit challenging, especially in the PTE Re-tell lecture question type.
 This question type becomes trickier because of its latest update of human intervention in scoring and the ban of older PTE Re-tell lecture templates.
+You can also check this by taking a PTE mock test and understand how templates are getting detected.

 However, as a student, you always need a foolproof plan while preparing for the exam, and it must include a template.
 So here is a PTE Re-tell lecture template, which is accepted and will help you score high before that.
 Know briefly about this question type.